 Problems Associated with Double buffering

 However, there is a problem with double buffering.
 The two buffers may be exchanged at the same time.
-When this situation occurs: just half of the picture in the front buffer is transmitted to the display, the two buffers are exchanged, and the latter is transmitted.
+When this situation occurs, just half of the picture in the front buffer is transmitted to the display, the two buffers are exchanged, and the latter is transmitted.

 Vertical synchronization” can be used to fix the problem of image tearing.
-Once the vertical sync option is turned on, when the display has not finished refreshing a frame of pictures, the two buffers are not allowed to be exchanged; only when the display finishes refreshing a frame of pictures, the buffers can be exchanged.
+Once the vertical sync option is turned on, when the display has not finished refreshing a frame of pictures, the two buffers are not allowed to be exchanged; only when the display finishes refreshing a frame of pictures can the buffers be exchanged.

 The possibility of exchanging buffers during data transmission naturally solves the problem of screen tearing.

 But is Solving Image Tearing with V-Sync foolproof?
-Not really.

-The new problem is what we call “delay/latency”.
+The new problem is what we call “delay/latency.”

-For Instance, in the case where the frame rate is much higher than the refresh rate of the display, in order to synchronize the refresh time of the display and the time that the graphics card writes the picture to the buffer, it is necessary to artificially increase the delay to delay the “excessively generated ” output of the screen to the display, which obviously will cause a certain degree of delay in image transmission and operation feedback.
+For Instance, in the case where the frame rate is much higher than the refresh rate of the display, to synchronize the refresh time of the display and the time that the graphics card writes the picture to the buffer, it is necessary to artificially increase the delay to delay the “excessively generated ” output of the screen to the display, which obviously will cause a certain degree of uncertainty in image transmission and operation feedback.

 Latency is almost fatal for competitive games that require quick response, which is why many players recommend turning off vertical sync.